-9 Key Strategies for How to Research a Novel
+How to Research a Novel: 9 Key Strategies

 I love doing research.
 It’s fun, fascinating, and absorbing—so absorbing, it can suck you in and keep you from moving on to the writing.
 You need to be able to draw the line at some point.
 As Tina Fey says in her book, Bossy Pants, “The show doesn't go on because it's ready; it goes on because it's 11:30.”

 Know when it’s time to leave the research and get to the writing.
-Pro tip: set yourself a deadline, so even if you don’t “feel” finished with research, you have a clear marker for when you have to put the research down and get back to writing.
+Pro tip: set yourself a time limit or a deadline.
+Even if you don't “feel” finished with research, you'll have a clear marker for when you have to put the research down and get back to writing.

 8. Save simple details for last